Denver City Council Officially Ends Old Pot Consumption Program

 Not everyone agrees.
 The marijuana industry continued pushing for looser location restrictions as Denver City Council considered opting into the state's rules, highlighting a lack of locations in walkable or popular neighborhoods.
 And even without the clamp on locations, some of the recreational pot industry's bigger fish don't believe there's a profitable business model for social use.
 Yet cannabis cafes continue to open up in states and cities that were much later to recreational marijuana than Denver was.

-Based on the program's lack of success and the number of unlicensed marijuana lounges in Denver, though, it's safe to say that original program was obsolete from the get-go.
+But based on the program's lack of success and the number of unlicensed marijuana lounges in Denver, it's safe to say that the original program was obsolete from the get-go.

 Keep Westword Free...
 Since we started Westword, it has been defined as the free, independent voice of Denver, and we would like to keep it that way.
 Offering our readers free access to incisive coverage of local news, food and culture.
 Producing stories on everything from political scandals to the hottest new bands, with gutsy reporting, stylish writing, and staffers who've won everything from the Society of Professional Journalists' Sigma Delta Chi feature-writing award to the Casey Medal for Meritorious Journalism.
 But with local journalism's existence under siege and advertising revenue setbacks having a larger impact, it is important now more than ever for us to rally support behind funding our local journalism.
 You can help by participating in our "I Support" membership program, allowing us to keep covering Denver with no paywalls.